dgmouris/zero_to_api/README.md

         - this is going to handle our registration (through the api).

 ## Creating your environment

-The following is going to be in your terminal.
+The following is going to be in your terminal/powershell/wsl.

 - Create a folder for your project.
     - you could use `mkdir my-super-cool-project-lol`